 - Consider lowering your intake of oxalates, as calcium oxalate stones are the leading type of kidney stones.
 Oxalate is found in peanuts, rhubarb, spinach, beets, chocolate and sweet potatoes.
 Moderating intake may help, though most kidney stones are formed when oxalate binds to calcium while urine is produced by the kidneys.
 Eat and drink calcium and oxalate-rich foods together during a meal.
 This way, oxalate and calcium are more likely to bind to one another before the kidneys begin processing, making it less likely that stones will form.

 - Don’t reduce calcium intake to avoid stones.
 Instead, work to cut back on sodium, and pair calcium-rich foods with oxalate-rich foods.

 - Follow a healthy diet that contains mostly vegetables and fruits, whole grains, and low fat dairy products.
 Eating less animal-based protein and eating more fruits and vegetables will help decrease urine acidity and reduce the chance for stone formation.

-If you require lithotripsy, John Muir Health offers an on-site lithotripter that can provide timely treatment with minimal discomfort.
-The procedure can take from 45 to 90 minutes, resulting in a recovery time of about two hours, and discharge the same day.
+If you require lithotripsy, we offer an on-site lithotripter that can provide timely treatment with minimal discomfort.
+The procedure can take from 30 to 45 minutes, resulting in a recovery time of about two hours, and discharge the same day.
 Ours is one of the few sites in the Bay Area that offers this on-site service.